California Fractional Gold

 collections.
 The most famous was the "Lee Collection" which first

 established many of the notable issuing dates.
-At last, you also have an

-feel that coin collectors who understand and appreciate the unique
+Coin collectors who understand and appreciate the unique

 nature of the California Fractional Gold coins will typically acquire